syncfusion-content/maui-docs/MAUI/DatePicker/date-restriction.md

 ## Minimum date

-The Date picker provides an option to restrict the selection of date items by using the [MinimumDate] property in [SfDatePicker] and you cannot select the dates beyond the minimum date range.
+The Date picker provides an option to restrict the selection of date items by using the [MinimumDate] property in [SfDatePicker], and you cannot select the dates beyond the minimum date range.
 The MinimumDate value has to be lesser than the MaximumDate value.

 {% tabs %}
 {% highlight xaml tabtitle="XAML" hl_lines="2" %}